 In other words, what is required is not so much a separation of powers, but a close working partnership between management and the governing body that is based on a clear understanding of what they each bring to the organisation.

 Warlpiri and non-Warlpiri people are involved in the management and daily activities of the Warlpiri Youth Development Aboriginal Corporation (WYDAC).
-This video talks about the importance of good relationships to maintain WYDAC’s two-way governance which takes into account Warlpiri laws, culture, language and aspirations as well as knowledge on corporate governance.
+This video talks about the importance of good relationships to maintain WYDAC’s two-way governance.
+This takes into account Warlpiri laws, culture, language and aspirations as well as knowledge on corporate governance.

 Interviews and hires the top manager.